 Eating right, exercising, and having energy are classic staples of healthy living.
-Unfortunately, they can seem like very high hurdles to jump.
-The Mayo Clinic takes a new look at how to get back on track.
+Unfortunately, they can seem like high hurdles to jump.
+The Mayo Clinic takes a fresh perspective on how to get on track.

 Learn more about starting your diet

 Some people just don’t like to cook.
-Here are several ways you can overcome the challenge of not liking to cook.
+Here are several ways you can overcome the challenge of disliking cooking.

 - Try out a variety of cooking techniques.
 You might not like baking, but microwaving or grilling may be your thing.

 - Be creative.
-Use shortcuts such as prepackaged salad greens or raw vegetables, or precooked lean meats.
+Use shortcuts such as prepackaged salad greens, raw vegetables, or precooked lean meats.

 - Develop a collection of quick and easy recipes, such as burritos, pasta with vegetables and healthy, bottled tomato sauce; brown minute rice with frozen vegetables and spices such as curry powder; and quick salads, such as a Greek salad.

 - Base your meals on fresh fruits and vegetables, none of which takes much preparation or cooking time.